Probing the Cosmic Reionization History with JWST: Gunn-Peterson and Ly$\alpha$ Damping Wing Absorption at $4.5 < z < 13$: Sample Properties

 To omit strong Ly$\alpha$ emitters from our sample, we first measure the Ly$\alpha$ equivalent width ($EW_{\rm Ly\alpha}$) for each galaxy.
 For the object overlapping with the sample from \cite{Kageura25}, we adopt the measured values from \cite{Kageura25}.
-For the object without $EW_{\rm Ly\alpha}$ values reported in \cite{Kageura25}, we similarly measure $EW_{\rm Ly\alpha}$ as \cite{Kageura25}. \cite{Kageura25} fit individual galaxy spectra assuming the combination of gaussian profile emission line as well as simple power-law UV spectrum.
+For the object without $EW_{\rm Ly\alpha}$ values reported in \cite{Kageura25}, we similarly measure $EW_{\rm Ly\alpha}$ as \cite{Kageura25}. \cite{Kageura25} fit individual galaxy spectra assuming the combination of gaussian profile emission line as well as simple power-law UV spectrum in the high resolution spectrum and apply instrumental broadening afterwards \citep[e.g.,][]{Chen24,Tang24,Jones24}.
 We follow their procedure and fit the Ly$\alpha$ emission line by varying the amplitude, central wavelength, and width of the gaussian profile for Ly$\alpha$ emission line as well as the normalization factor and the UV slope index for the UV continuum.
 We determine the posterior distribution for free parameters by assuming uniform prior for the free parameter as well as the gaussian shaped likelihood as follows: